How to convert a list to a set in Python

 Get started with Replit

-Replit Agent will write the code, test for errors, and deploy your app.
+Replit Agent writes the code, tests for errors, and deploys your app.
+It handles the entire development process, so you can focus on your project.
 Start building with Replit.